IDMNYU/DM-GY-6063-Creative-Coding-A-Fall-2020/week1/index.md

 Multimeters are great tools for figuring out what is going on inside a circuit.
 [Adafruit has a very nice tutorial on how to use one.](https://learn.adafruit.com/multimeters/overview)

 Now that you have used a switch out of the box, make your own.
+Here's an [example of making a switch that doesn't rely on your hands as a direct means of closing the circuit](https://wp.nyu.edu/tandonschoolofengineering-dsc_bbms/2020/02/14/diy-switch/)